JulianOzelRose/TR-SaveMaster/README.md

 }
 ```

-The last step is to write the ammo.
+The last step is to write to the ammo.
 Again, just as with Tomb Raider II, since there may be edge cases where the
 secondary ammo index could not be found, it is best to ensure that the secondary ammo index was found before
 attempting to write to the secondary offset: